infoqualitylab/author_network_analysis/Salt/data/databank_deposit_version_2/README.txt

 cited_ID - The numeric ID of a PSR

 4) potential_inclusion_link.csv:
-This data was translated from Web Figure 4 in the data supplement of Trinquart et al. (2016).
+This data was translated from Trinquart's edge list in the data supplement of Trinquart et al. (2016).
 Each row indicates a systematic review report, and each column indicates a primary study.
 In the matrix, "p" indicates that a given primary study had been published as of the search date of a given systematic review report.

 5)systematic_review_inclusion_criteria.csv:
 ID - The numeric IDs of systematic review reports.